 Named for the late Kurt Lewin, a pioneer in the science of group dynamics & a founder of the SPSSI, this award is presented annually for "outstanding contributions to the development and integration of psychological research and social action."

-The award recipient presents a distinguished address each year as part of SPSSI's program at the Annual APA Convention or at SPSSI's biennial conventions.
+Typically, the award recipient presents a distinguished address each year as part of SPSSI's annual meeting.

 This is a list of past award winners and the titles of their spoken addresses.

 Past winners sorted by name / Sorted by year

 Call for Nominations: SPSSI’s 2023 Kurt Lewin Award

 Although Kurt Lewin made contributions in many fields, his activities and research were a remarkable personal crystallization of the goals of the Society for the Psychological Study of Social Issues.
 The award is given in honor of Kurt Lewin and of his legacy.